World Trade Center Chennai

 The World Trade Center, Chennai is a 28-storeyed commercial and residential centre in Chennai, India.
 Located at Perungudi, it was made operational in March 2020.
 The centre consists of 1800000 sqft of office space.
 The complex also includes a conference/exhibition centre.
 The towers are IGBC LEED Platinum and USGBC LEED Gold certified.
 The centre is a member of the World Trade Centers Association (WTCA).
 Tower A of the WTC complex is the tallest commercial establishment in the city.
+The development is part of the larger expansion of the Old Mahabalipuram Road (OMR) corridor as a major IT and commercial hub in Chennai.